 1. A great customer experience

 If you're going to deliver excellent support, you need a tool that enables you to do so.

 Unfortunately, not all help desks are built to delight your customers.
 Many refer to customers as ticket numbers or force them to create separate logins for support portals to view your responses or make updates to their requests.

 These systems may be fine from the support side of the table.
 However, if using them creates an experience that makes your customers feel uncared for — or creates additional work for them during an already frustrating time — it won't matter how great your support is.

 2. An intuitive interface

-Before committing to any help desk, it's essential to ensure it'll be easy for your team to use.
+Before committing to any help desk ticketing system, it's essential to ensure it'll be easy for your team to use.
 A brand new tool always requires an adjustment — and transitioning the entire team isn't a simple decision — but some will serve your team better than others.

 As you look at each option, consider the overall usability as well as the ways your team successfully works now:

 Is the interface intuitive and simple to use?